Blog

 At Paws at Prospect Vet, we perform our canine and feline dental procedures across two stages.
 This is becoming a more common practice in veterinary medicine.

-But what is dental staging, and why do we do it?
+But what is dental staging, and why do we do it this way?

 STAGE ONE